Woodroffe

 In terms of cultural diversity, Woodroffe records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Woodroffe's cultural diversity aligns with its wider region, with 85.1% citizens, 82.1% born in Australia, and 85.4% speaking English only at home.
-Christianity is the predominant religion in Woodroffe at 39.3%.
-Buddhism shows slight overrepresentation at 2.2%, compared to Greater Darwin's 2.3%.
+Woodroffe's population showed cultural diversity similar to the wider region, with 85.1% being citizens, 82.1% born in Australia, and 85.4% speaking English only at home.
+Christianity was the predominant religion in Woodroffe, comprising 39.3% of its population.
+The most notable overrepresentation was Buddhism, at 2.2%, compared to 3.3% across Greater Darwin.

 Frequently Asked Questions - Diversity